Wootric/slate/source/includes/_install_js_intro.md

 on pages that won’t interrupt checkout.
 The most commonly used location is the transaction completion page.

-#### Google Tag Manager:
-You may use Google Tag Manager to install and manage the Wootric snippet.

 ### Async Support:
 ``` js
 <!-- begin Wootric code -->